-LMDC's planning activities began with site planning for the WTC Site and the areas immediately surrounding the site.
-The agency's off-site planning activities included other neighborhoods in Lower Manhattan that were affected by September 11th and its aftermath.
+LMDC's planning activities began with the site planning for the WTC Site and the areas immediately surrounding the site.
+The agency's off-site planning activities included the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
 Specifically, LMDC's off-site planning activities included analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, and economic development capacity, needs, and potential.
-Based on the results of these analyses, LMDC developed and proposed concept plans for areas and projects in Lower Manhattan.
+Based on the results of these analyses, LMDC continued to develop and propose concept plans for areas and projects in Lower Manhattan.

-LMDC's administrative activities included, and will continue to include, extensive public information and coordination activities relating to its work.
+LMDC's administrative activities included, and will continue to include, extensive public information and coordination activities relating to its LMDC planning work.
 As part of its coordination activities, LMDC serves as a facilitator of outreach and discussions between affected communities as well as the public at large and government agencies and officials.
-LMDC's public information work includes large-scale public meetings and hearings, periodic printed newsletters and reports, a comprehensive and interactive website (www.renewnyc.com), electronic communications, and other public outreach and participation efforts.
-In addition, LMDC maintain a network of community contacts through advisory councils and Board members.
-Additionally, project monitoring, legal, audit, and investigation activities are and will continue to be performed on an ongoing basis in relation to programs funded by the LMDC CDBG allocation.
+LMDC's public information work will continue to include large-scale public meetings and hearings; periodic printed newsletters and reports; an up-to-date, comprehensive, and interactive web site (www.renewnyc.com); extensive electronic communications; and other public outreach and participation efforts.
+In addition, LMDC continued to maintain its network of community contacts through its advisory councils and Board members.
+Additionally, project monitoring, legal, audit, and investigation activities are performed on an ongoing basis in relation to programs funded by the LMDC CDBG allocation.

-HUD has authorized the use of up to 5% of the total CDBG allocation for LMDC costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
-Partial Action Plan 10 allocated \$15,072,947.37 towards these planning and administration activities.
+HUD has authorized the use of up to 5% of the total CDBG allocation to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
+Partial Action Plan 10 allocated \$15,072,947.37 for planning and administration activities.